What is the Social Enterprise Conference? What distinguishes this conference from other similar events?

 Is Pitch for Change similar to a business plan competition?

 Pitch for Change is social enterprise idea competition.
 It is open to individuals and teams with an idea for a new social enterprise venture.
 Unlike traditional business plan competitions, participants do NOT need to submit a completed business plan; entrants need only submit a 1,000-word proposal (including up to 2 exhibits) for initial consideration.
-Semi-finalists will pitch their ideas to a large audience and panel of judges on February 10, 2013 during the 2013 Harvard Social Enterprise Conference.
+Semi-finalists will pitch their ideas to a large audience and panel of judges during the 2014 Harvard Social Enterprise Conference.

 Who can I contact to learn more?

 If you have any general questions, or are not sure about the category, please email: